Definition of kindergarten

 : a school or class for children usually from four to six years old

-Origin of KINDERGARTEN
+Origin and Etymology of kindergarten

-German, from Kinder
+German, from Kinder children + Garten garden

-Seen & Heard
+Seen and Heard

 What made you want to look up kindergarten?
 Please tell us where you read or heard it (including the quote, if possible).